Real Name | Michael Howard Finley |

 - Michael Finley's nationality is American

-- Michael Finley is a(n) Professional Basketball Player (Retired)
+- Michael Finley works as a(n) Professional Basketball Player (Retired)

 - Michael Finley was born on 1973-3-6